abdulrahim2002/personal_website/content/posts/designing_e_commerce_websites.md

 versatile search solution which provides full text search capabilities.
 We can run various algorithms like fuzzy search or vector embeddings based search.

+## Serviciability

+An ecommerce platform depends on many intermediaries for delivering the product to the customer.
+For example, we might need a courier service like fedex to transport goods from one place to another.

+Given a product and a user's location, we might not be able to deliver the product to the user.
+May be the user is located in a remote location where, we do not have coverage from any courier service.
+In that case we need to let the user know that they cannot order the product in question.

+To answer questions like, "weather product X can be delivered to product Y" we need to implement a servicability endpoint which:

+Given the vendor location (location from where to pick up the product), user location (location where the product needs to be delivered), type of product (e.g. refigrated items, eatables with expiry etc.) and other relevant metadata.
+It determines weather the product can be delivered.

+It should also provide us with the time by which we can deliver the item to the user.
+This will be useful in displaying something like "delivery in 2 days" etc.